vertica/integrators-guide/content/containers/creating-image.md

 ### Second Stage

-The second and final build stage:

-- copies only the necessary build artifacts from the first stage to   reduce the number of layers in the final image.
-- creates environment variables.
-- exposes ports for networking.
-- adds metadata to the image.
+The second stage sets up the OS to be used for the final image.
+It updates the packages so that we are using the latest ones with all known security vulnerabilities addressed.
+This stage hands off to the third and final stage to remove any intermediate files needed for the package update.

 The beginning of the second stage is indicated by a row of **\#** characters in the Dockerfile.